 Connecting the show with Angus' mission brings to mind the years of damning news about declining bee populations and the decimation of other pollinating insects, without which humankind's food supply would suffer.
 But more than that, the carefully posed scenes recall how human desire and habits are often projected onto bugs and animals, and how doing so denies a creature its true nature and role in an ecosystem.
 By questioning this practice, which has played out in countless films, books, and other media for generations, we can begin to truly understand the natural world as opposed to relating to it through forced perceptions.

-Where The Museum of Everything is antiquated and extravagant, Feeling The Spirit In The Dark is sensual and minimal, defined by blue neon, dimly lit rooms, and inviting sounds.
+Where The Museum of All Things is antiquated and extravagant, Feeling The Spirit In The Dark is sensual and minimal, defined by blue neon, dimly lit rooms, and inviting sounds.
 Walking up the narrow stairway as distant music plays evokes the feeling of entering an underground nightclub, a welcome feeling after months of being stuck at home by the pandemic.
 From there, the second floor offers surprises tucked away in various rooms.
 It's impossible not to gasp walking onto a small runway, only to see ripples disturb what you thought was a slick, black floor.
 Another room takes on the appearance of a sort-of altar and confessional, the walls decorated with overlapping photos of Black subjects.

 In the confessional, some photos depict more traditional masculine images of Black men in performative boxing stances or flexing, while in another, a man poses in a dress and slingback shoes, smiling widely at the camera.
 These contrast sharply with one of an older Black gentleman in period clothing, his eyes rolled far back into his head, his mouth agape, serving as a chilling reminder of the horrors, both past and present, inflicted on Black Americans.